bee-modeling/non-apis-diversity-exposure/README.md

-# non-apis-diversity-exposure
+# Non-apis spatially explicit pesticide analysis
 Repo for collating non-apis occurrence, abundance, and diversity datasets and code for processing and analyzing said data.